Advice on archival backups

 2 – Right click on the REVISED file and choose “Compare to”.

 That’s it.
-This will open 2 Word windows, one with the blackline change marks (revised marked against original), and the other with the revised document (no changes – ready to edit further).
+This will open a Word window with the blackline change marks (revised marked against original).

 Force remove an entire Windows folder tree at the command line